Looking for a meal plan that doesn’t leave you hungry and hangry? Here’s a meal plan template for weight loss that will help you a ton.

 - drinking little to no alcohol

-- eating less than 7% of estimated daily calories from saturated fat–so about 12 grams of saturated fat per a 1,500-calorie daily diet
+- eating less than 7 percent of estimated daily calories from saturated fat–so about 12 grams of saturated fat per a 1,500-calorie daily diet

 As you can see, the high-fiber recommendation is much simpler to follow than the AHA diet—and promotes a positive action (eating more fiber), rather than a discouraging one (eating/drinking less calories sugar, salt, alcohol, and saturated fat).